 Pay-per-use, Single Visit Passes & Lounge Memberships

-Passes Piemonte Lounge – Location: Main Passenger Terminal, Airside, Upper Level of the Departure Lounge.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs. [ more lounge info ]
+- Piemonte Lounge – Location: Main Passenger Terminal, Airside, Upper Level of the Departure Lounge.
+Lounge Access: Pay at the Door • Lounge membership programs.

-- Flying Hotel – (6 minutes from the airport) No airport shuttle. » Check Rates
+- Flying Hotel – No airport shuttle. » Check Rates

 Free WiFi is available at Turin Airport for an unlimited time period.
+Connect to the ”Torino Airport Wi-Fi” network.
 You must register an email address to access the WiFi.

 More Services, Facilities & Things To Do On A Layover At The Airport